-Addiction Recovery Consultancy in West London – Hillingdon and Ealing
+Addiction Intervention Consultancy in West London – Hillingdon and Ealing

-Matthew Hall’s expertise with addiction freedom stretches right back to 1997, when he was first introduced to hypnotherapy.
-He gave up smoking in July 1997, and wanted to help others to quit smoking as well.
-Although not qualified until 1999, he was encouraged to practice with people quitting smoking from the first six weeks into training.
-He was successfully stopping many people smoking before he qualified.
-There have been many successes since then.
-This site has a whole section dealing with smoking.
+Matthew Hall has been involved in addiction intervention since 1997, when he was first introduced to hypnotherapy.
+He gave up smoking in July 1997, and as he has been through all the cravings of addiction himself – he is ideally equipped to help others to quit smoking as well.
+Although not qualified until the end of 1999, he was encouraged to practice with people quitting smoking from the first six weeks into training.
+He was successfully intervening and stopping many people smoking before he qualified.
+There have been thousands of successes since then.
+This site has a whole section dealing with smoking cessation.
 His expertise is continually growing and developing.
-Effective Hypnosis was voted business of the Year 2016 in Ealing in www.thebestof.co.uk awards, by satisfied customers, many of them former addicts.
+Effective Hypnosis was voted business of the Year in both 2016 and 2017 in Ealing, in www.thebestof.co.uk awards, by satisfied customers, many of them former addicts.

 The Center for Social Justice has reported, in September 2013, that the UK is the addiction capital of Europe.
-They suggest that more needs to be done to tackle the root causes of addiction so that people have a greater chance of breaking free.
-We recognise that many people who become addicted are looking for instant gratification.
-We seek to create a positive identity of being healthy and in control.
-Effective Hypnosis offers a valid alternative.
-Hypnotherapy can reverse bad habits by communicating with the unconscious mind.
+They suggested that more needs to be done to tackle the root causes of addiction so that people have a greater chance of breaking free.
+Perhaps this is true.
+But a lot of time can be wasted delving around in the past – when hypnotherapy can often produce immediate results.
+We realise that many people who become addicted are looking for instant gratification.
+We seek to create a positive identity of both being healthy and being in control of an addiction.
+Effective Hypnosis offers a valid alternative to addiction.
+Hypnotherapy can reverse bad habits by communicating with your unconscious mind.
+We use imagery that helps you to see, feel, and experience yourself as recovered – providing motivation to make it a reality.
+The subconscious mind will accept these future visualisations as a memory, and change becomes easier.

 What is addiction?

 People have always used mood altering substances to change the way they feel.
+This is normal, but depending on a substance is not.
 History tells us that people got drunk to shut away painful experiences – not just because they liked the drunken feeling.
-Early last century cocaine and laudenum were used regularly as pick me ups – before the dangers were recognised.
-Also tranqulliser and pain killers have been now recognised as addictive.
+Early in the last century cocaine and laudenum were used regularly as pick me ups – before the dangers were realised.
+Also tranqullisers and pain killers have been now recognised as addictive.

-A meridian therapy view is that alcohol or drugs suppress the lower emotional states – allowing us to experience higher emotional states.
-By using EFT or TFT we can change the programming in the subconscious – to allow us to access the higher states without substances.
+A meridian therapy view ( explained below in Techniques) is that alcohol or drugs suppress your lower emotional states – allowing you to experience higher emotional states.
+By using EFT or TFT we can intervene in order to change the programming in your subconscious – to allow us to access the higher states without substances.
+Using tapping techniques is an excellent way of changing the way you feel.

 To have an addiction is to continue to do anything in spite of negative consequences.
-When we think of drug use, in which I include alcohol, we have to watch for : compulsive use – where the user feels compelled to use a drug ( though this does not exclude an activity, like gambling ); lack of control: and continuation, despite the consequences.
+When we think of drug use, in which we include alcohol, we have to watch for : compulsive use – where the user feels compelled to use a drug ( though this does not exclude an activity, like gambling ); lack of control: and continuation, despite the consequences.
+Much the same can be said of sexual addictions – people are looking for instant gratification here too.

-There may be an underlying cause that is leading people to use drugs.
-But often, once addicted, they may hate themselves, and withdraw from connection with the world.
-Hypnotherapy will look at anger, anxiety, and depression, as tackling these will ease cravings.
+There may be an underlying psychological cause that is leading you to use drugs.
+But often, once addicted, you may hate yourself, and withdraw from connection with the world.
+Hypnotherapy will look at healing anger, healing anxiety, and healing depression, as tackling these will ease cravings.

 Addictions often start as a coping mechanism, a way of running away from pain, difficult circumstances or decisions, or can be the result of a search for true happiness.
-The user takes a substance in order to cope with the stresses and strains of everyday life, or the absence of joy in their lives.
-But once their body has got used to the substance, they require more and more to achieve the same effect.
-They may lead to a breakdown in motivation, loss of work or income, lying and stealing, and even taking away everything they love and care about.
+You may take a substance in order to cope with the stresses and strains of everyday life, or the absence of joy in your life.
+Often the quickest fix, or way to release dopamine, is sought.
+But once your body has got used to the substance, you require more and more to achieve the same effect.
+This may lead to a breakdown in motivation, loss of work or income, lying and stealing, and even taking away everything you love and care about.

 How addiction happens –

-when a person engages in an activity they enjoy, the neurotransmitter dopamine is produced, resulting in feelings of pleasure.
-When a person tries a drug – the drug causes a huge surge in levels of dopamine, which results in more intense feelings of pleasure.
+When a person engages in an activity they enjoy, the neurotransmitter dopamine is produced, resulting in feelings of pleasure.
+When you try a drug – the drug causes a huge surge in levels of dopamine, which results in more intense feelings of pleasure.
 The brain remembers the pleasure and wants it repeated.
 But normal dopamine activity is reduced – and the disrupted dopamine system wants more artificial stimulation.
-If the process is repeated often enough, eventually the addict becomes incapable of feeling any pleasure from the drugs.
+If the process is repeated often enough, eventually the addicted person becomes incapable of feeling any pleasure from the drugs.

-Hypnotherapy will aim to take a user to such a deep level of trance that innate neurotransmitters will kick in again and establish a forgotten way to function.
-Through use of future imaging customers can envisage themselves as happy, confident, non users.
-The brain will accept this as a new memory and rewire the neural pathways to create powerful change.
-Through hypnotherapy people learn to instantly produce endorphins – the bodies natural opiates- so there is little need for drugs.
+Hypnotherapy will aim to take you to such a deep level of trance that innate neurotransmitters will kick in again, to establish a forgotten way to function.
+Through use of future imaging you can envisage yourself as a happy, confident, non-user.
+Your brain will accept this as a new memory and rewire the neural pathways to create powerful change.
+Through hypnotherapy you can learn to instantly produce endorphins – the bodies natural opiates – so there is little need for drugs.
 Call Matthew Hall for an Addiction Freedom session.

-Over the course of establishing an addiction, users build up a relationship with their substance.
+Over the course of establishing an addiction, a user builds up a relationship with their substance.
 It is part of the job of hypnotherapy to put an end to that relationship, establish coping mechanisms, and deal with any craving to continue that relationship to the substance.
-It also aims to put joy into the life of the user, so that the need to use disappears.
+It also aims to put joy into your life, so that the need to use disappears.
 When we learn a new way to respond to the stresses and strains of the day our brains change.
 This is the process known as neuroplasticity.
 There are changes in the neural pathways and synapses to help us to retain the knowledge.
 The changes can lead to life change – so that we are not victims of addiction, but masters of our future.
 Rather than feeling a helpless victim of an addiction – hypnotherapy is about taking the power back, to gain freedom from addiction.

 How it affects us –